MaksBal/LenovoConsMode/README.md

 # LenovoConsMode

-A simple bash script to turn ON or OFF Comeservation Mode on Lenovo laptops.
+A simple bash script to turn ON or OFF Conservation Mode on Lenovo laptops.

 Unless you have Lenovo Legion 5, you will have to find the right path for your conservation_mode file.